Welcome Penn Med Students!

-If you have an interest in conducting research during medical school, you've come to the right place!
-This website has been designed to help students navigate the many research options available.
+If you are thinking about an academic career and interested in conducting research during medical school as a step in that direction, you've come to the right place!
+This website has been designed to help Penn medical students navigate the many research options available.
 The most frequent scenarios are:

 Medical students, not enrolled in a Combined Degree program, will engage in some form of research for a minimum of three months to fulfill their Scholarly Pursuit requirement in Module 5.
 Some students will choose to do a full year of research.

-Medical students who have completed their third year of Medical School may opt to take a Year Out to conduct elective research.
-For more information, check out Information Gathering and Applying for Programs/Funding webpages.
-Planning ahead is always advised; these programs can be very competitive.
+Medical students who have completed their third year of Medical School may opt to take a Scholarly Year or Scholarly Year Out to conduct elective research.

 Those who would like to commit to a substantial training period and who are committed to a research career can apply for the MD/PhD program in their 1st or 2nd year of Medical School.
-For more information, visit: http://www.med.upenn.edu/mstp/.
+For more information, visit the MD/PhD (MSTP) Program

 The main objective of a research program is to provide medical students with the opportunity to: